dreamcatcher-tech/network/Inbox/2024-06-09 1240 provisioning an agent.md

 ?
 What is a help in this model, then ?
 We should be able to store many helps in a single repo and pick from them, like a catalogue.

+An image is what is used to start up an agent instance.

+Can we make a cheap version running as a branch ?
+Making a session with an agent that is disposable should be simple ?
+Some agents may be able to learn from each session and upgrade their programming.
+Specifying the commit to boot the image of means no learning.